tsuru/tsuru/docs/reference/bs.rst

 Logging
 +++++++

-bs is also a rsyslog server, that listens to logs from containers and multiplexes them among other rsyslog servers and the tsuru API.
+bs is also a syslog server, that listens to logs from containers and multiplexes them among other syslog servers and the tsuru API.

 Whenever starting an application container, tsuru will configure Docker to send the logs of the containers to bs using the `syslog logging driver